Hurricane Laura’s ferocious winds, storm surge could be ‘unsurvivable’ along Texas, Louisiana coast

 “Everybody needs to prepare for the worst,” she said.
 “It’s completely beyond your control.
 You’re at the mercy of Mother Nature.”

 Thousands evacuated the area, and the county sent dozens of buses earlier this week to spirit away approximately 1,000 people to shelters in inland cities, mainly San Antonio.
-They had more buses than usual because they could carry fewer passengers due to the coronavirus outbreak.
+There were more buses than usual because they could carry fewer passengers because of the coronavirus outbreak.

-Cheryl Wisenbaker, a 53-year-old safety director for a construction equipment rental company, said she, her husband, Tony, and her elderly in-laws had booked hotel rooms to evacuate Beaumont for a town many miles inland, as they usually do during a hurricane.
-But this year, three elderly relatives — her mother-in-law, her boyfriend and a grandmother-in-law — refused to go because of the stress, their limited mobility and the coronavirus.
+Cheryl Wisenbaker, a 53-year-old safety director for a construction equipment rental company, said she, her husband Tony and her elderly in-laws had booked hotel rooms to evacuate Beaumont for a town many miles inland, as they usually do during a hurricane.
+But this year, three elderly relatives — her mother-in-law, her boyfriend, and a grandmother-in-law — refused to go because of the stress, their limited mobility and the coronavirus.

 “You can’t make them leave,” she said.
 “They just don’t want to do it. ”

 If they evacuated, she said, there is a chance authorities would not let them return home quickly.
-That would force them to go out for food, ice, gas, “and then you could end up with god forbid, covid.
+That would force them to go out for food, ice, gas, “and then you could end up with, God forbid, covid.
 And you’re up somewhere in the middle of an evacuation, sick.”

 She decided that staying in a sturdy house with food, water and a generator was safe enough.